 A referee can waive the penalty if the robot was accidentally pushed out of bounds by any other robot.
 In such a case, the referee may have to slightly push the robot back onto the field.

 The ball can leave and bounce back into the playing field.
-If it remains outside the playing field too long or any of the robots are unable to return it into the playing field (without their whole body leaving the field), after a visible and loud count the referee will call "out of reach" and will move the ball to the nearest unoccupied neutral spot.
+The referee calls "out of reach", and will move the ball to the nearest unoccupied neutral spot when one of the following condition occurs: